ThinkingInTypes/ThinkingInTypes.github.io/Chapters/03_What_is_a_Type.md

   You can run mypy as part of your development or CI (Continuous Integration) to prevent type regressions in a codebase.

 - **Pyright:** Pyright is a newer type checker, open-sourced by Microsoft.
-  It is known for being fast and is designed to handle very large projects efficiently.
+  It is known for speed and is designed to handle very large projects efficiently.
-  In fact, Pyright powers the Python type checking in Microsoft's VSCode editor (the Pylance extension).
+  Pyright powers the Python type checking in Microsoft's VSCode editor (the Pylance extension).
   Pyright is written in TypeScript (running on Node.js), which might sound unusual, but it means it's optimized for speed and can do things like watch files and re-check only what changed, etc.
   Pyright is also fully aware of all the latest PEPs and typing features.
   According to its documentation, "Pyright is a full-featured, standards-based static type checker for Python.